Difference Between Beam and Girder

 SizeBeams are tall and sleek in structure.
 Girders are comparatively shorter and sturdier than beams.
 These are essential for dynamic load.

-PriceBeams range from cheap metal to steel beams which are costlier.Girders are usually less expensive than beams as they are usually made up of cement or stones.
+PriceBeams range from cheap metal to steel beams which are costlier.Girders are less expensive than beams as they are made up of cement or stones.

 What is a Beam?

-A beam is a major component of a structural frame system that is specifically intended to support dispersed loads such as parallel walls or roof systems.
+A beam is a major structural frame system component specifically intended to support dispersed loads such as parallel walls or roof systems.

 In layman’s terms, a beam is any lateral part of the structure that experiences lateral load and therefore can sustain it.

-In a structure, the weight might be flooring or a ceiling, in which instance the beam is referred to as a flooring joist or a roof joist.
-Strands are the fully laden transverse beams of a truss bridge; floor joists are the stronger, transverse sections.
+In a structure, the weight might be flooring or a ceiling; in this instance, the beam is referred to as a flooring joist or roof joist.
+Strands are truss bridges with fully laden transverse beams; floor joists are the stronger transverse sections.

 What is Girder?